gustafn/Adafruit-BMP085-Library/README.txt

-This is a library for the Adafruit BMP085/BMP180 Barometric Pressure + Temp sensor
+This is a library for the Adafruit BMP085/BMP180 Barometric Pressure + Temp sensor.
+Adapted to work for Intel Galileo.

 Designed specifically to work with the Adafruit BMP085 or BMP180 Breakout
   ----> http://www.adafruit.com/products/391